 Research

-I work primarily within the philosophy of mind, cognitive science, and aesthetics.
-My focus is on embodied cognition and interactive processes.
-Given these foci, I often investigate both the cognitive and aesthetic aspects of dance.
+Given these foci, I also often investigate the cognitive and aesthetic aspects of dance.
 I have published on the various cognitive and developmental benefits of dance education, dance therapy, and improvisation.
-In general, I am interested in the various cognitive achievements that fall under the label improvisation.
+In general, I am interested in the various cognitive achievements that fall under the label of improvisation.

 My dissertation develops a full enactivist account of vernacular improvisational dance.
 I create a unified framework of dance cognition that can accommodate novices and experts alike.
 While much of the aesthetics, cognitive science, and philosophy literature on dance has focused on stage dance and art dance, I focus primarily on vernacular dance, dance at parties, jams, competitions, at festivals, and in the mirror with a blow dryer.